Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Introduction

-\textbf{Contributions.} We make the following contributions: \setlist{nolistsep} \begin{itemize}[noitemsep] \item We identify and formalize the security properties required to implement the OAuth protocol on the authorization server from the specifications and security best practices for OAuth. \item We, for the first time, design and implement an efficient automated tool to find logical flaws in OAuth authorization server implementation based on the standard specifications and security best practices, and we plan to make \toolname open-source. \item Our analysis finds that many open-source libraries for OAuth authorization servers make critical security mistakes due to omitting or incorrectly implementing the security properties. \end{itemize}
+\textbf{Contributions.} In summary, we make the following contributions: \setlist{nolistsep} \begin{itemize}[noitemsep] \item We identify and formalize the security properties required to implement the OAuth protocol on the service provider from the standard specifications and security best practices for OAuth. \item We, for the first time, design and implement an efficient automated tool, \toolname, to find logical flaws in \oauthserver implementation based on the standard specifications and security best practices. \item Our analysis finds that many open-source libraries for \oauthserver make critical security mistakes due to omitting or incorrectly implementing the security properties. \item We show that our query-driven scalable analysis is $25\times$ faster in identifying the security property violations when compared with the eager analysis approach over the entire program. \end{itemize}